Return to section

 2363 N. Milwaukee Ave.
 773-697-7922

-The popular Wicker Park arcade bar earlier this week opened its second location in Logan Square.
+The popular Wicker Park arcade bar last month opened its second location in Logan Square.
 Instead of arcade games, expect table games -- foosball, pingpong, air hockey, pool and more -- plus a permanent, indoor food truck serving deli sandwiches.
 There are no draft lines, so take your pick of an extensive list of canned and bottled beer.

 5311 S. Lake Park Ave.
 West 312-801-2100

-The long-awaited Hyde Park bar/restaurant/music venue from the Dusek's and Thalia Hall team finally opened this week with a food menu from chef Jared Wentworth (Longman & Eagle) that makes ample use of the restaurant's brick oven, plus a 12-drink-deep cocktail list divided by spirit (rum, tequila, gin and whiskey).
+The long-awaited Hyde Park bar/restaurant/music venue from the Longman & Eagle team opened last week with a food menu from chef Jared Wentworth (Longman & Eagle) that makes ample use of the kitchen's roaring open hearth, plus a 12-drink-deep cocktail list divided by spirit (rum, tequila, gin and whiskey).
 Read our full review online.